bereyhi-courses/genai-utoronto/_lectures/L18_PixelCNNImageGPT.md

 ---
 type: lecture
 date: 2025-06-03T18:00:00-4:00
-title: "Lecture 18: Masked AR Models: PixelCNN and ImageGPT"
+title: "Lecture 18: Masked AR Models - PixelCNN and ImageGPT"
 tldr: "AR Models - Part 4"
 stat: lec
 # for lectures stat: lec
 description: This lecture goes through the idea of masked AR models.
 These models give us the benefit of parallel computation, and hence can be efficiently trained using Teacher-Forcing Training.
-We look into the examples of PixelCNN and ImageGPT: the former uses masked convolution to realize an AR model, while the latter use masked decoding.
+We look into the examples of PixelCNN and ImageGPT.
+The former uses masked convolution to realize an AR model, while the latter use masked decoding.
 videoID: ejqfN3OsDhk
 hide_from_announcments: false
 ---